fogus/spiel/echtzeitspiel/podstavec/README.markdown

  * 25 rings wide enough to hold the balls, called *pedestals*
  * 1 cloth bag per player

  For a 2-player game each player starts with 8 balls of each color.
 For a 3-player game each player gets 5 balls of each color.
 In both circumstances each player gets 3 pedestals to start.
+The pedestals a player starts and (optionally) those won are placed in plain view in front of the players; this is called *the display*.

 Goal
 ====